anka-kondraska/edu_web_scraper/SDD.md

 ## <a name="database"></a>Database

 The database consists of one table at this time.
 Once I gain a better understanding of this project it can be redone and migrated.
-As it stand, the one table has six columns: last_name, middle_name, first_name, gender, degree_earned, university_attended.
+As it stands, the one table has six columns: last_name, middle_name, first_name, gender, degree_earned, university_attended.

 In the future, data can be broken out into three tables: name and email, gender, degree_earned and